From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Results

 \subsection{Runtimes}

 The main motivation for reformulating \gls{nlg} tasks is to reduce compute time requirements.
 In Table~\ref{tab:runtime} we present task runtimes in minutes for three Pythia\footnote{We only consider Pythia models here, as they feature the same architecture across a wide range of sizes.} model sizes: 1B, 2.8B and 6.9B.
 Overall, the \gls{mc} and \gls{ll} reformulations bring significant runtime reductions on our benchmarks (2x--176x averaged across model sizes) compared to their \gls{nlg} counterparts, becoming more and more efficient as model size grows.
 The most significant improvement was achieved for code generation, where the runtime was reduced from nearly 2 hours\footnote{Due to the length of the outputs.
 We use the suggested maximum generation length of 2048.} to under a minute.
 As expected \gls{ll} is more efficient than \gls{mc} since it has only one answer option to score.
-These improvements significantly reduce costs during model evaluation.
+These improvements significantly reduce runtime costs during model evaluation, while causing no additional effort when reformulating \gls{nlg} tasks to \gls{ll} and only minimal costs when generating random or smart distractors for the \gls{mc} tasks.